-Shimla City Walk Experience
+Shimla City Walks

 No results available

-It is a 55minutes flight from Delhi (DEL) Airport to Chandigarh (IXC) Airport.
+By flight: It is a 55minutes flight from Delhi (DEL) Airport to Chandigarh (IXC) Airport.
 This journey will cost USD27-120.
 From there, walk for 7 minutes, approximately 624 metres and you will reach Behlana.
 Take bus 17/143 from Behlana to Isbt-17.
 Alight after 7 stops (Hallo Majra Chowk (6m), Mall (9m), sector 29 Market (11m), Sector 30 Market (11m), Sector 20 (15m), Sector 21 (16m), Aroma (17m)) and finally Isbt-17.
 This will cost you USD1 and take you 19 minutes.
 Then, make a transfer at Chandigarh.
 Board the RSRTC Super Luxury Bus and alight after 1 stop.
 This journey will take you USD2-3 and take around 1 hour 40 minutes.
 By train: Take the train from Indira Gandhi International Airport (IGI) to Kalka.
 You would have to board the subway Orange Line from IGI to New Delhi station.
 This would take 30 minutes and cost USD1.
 Then make a transfer at New Delhi station and board the train towards Kalka.
 Please check the daily schedules beforehand to know which train you should be boarding at what time.
 From Kalka, the cab costs approximately USD24-30 and it would take about 1 hour 45 minutes to get there.

 In order to discover the best of what this city has to offer, we would recommend getting an experienced guide.